davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

 We're going to walk through, from the very first step, the tooling for this project.
 Here, we'll focus on setting up Salesforce DX and Git, and establishing a continuous integration architecture, using CircleCI, with testing automation (for Apex) and code coverage metrics using Codecov.io.
 In later articles, we'll cover tooling on the IDE side, incorporate PMD static analysis, and add the Lightning Testing Service to the mix, so our JavaScript can be covered too.

-Command line snippets below assume a Unix-like environment, but should work the same in Git Bash on Windows.
+Command line snippets below assume a Unix-like environment (Linux/Mac OS X), but should work the same in Git Bash on Windows.
+PowerShell users will need to make more adaptations.

 ## Set Up Infrastructure